404-wave/404-project/README.md

 ### Posts

+In this section, _requesting user_ refers to the author who made the request, which would be specified by the 'X-UUID' header.

-**GET /author/posts/**: returns all posts *visible to the currently authenticated user* from our server *and our connected nodes* **only if the request came from an author that we are hosting**.
-The point here is that we could call our own endpoint to get the posts an author could see.
-However, we **stronlgy disagree** that we should be sharing posts from our connected nodes with our other connected nodes.
-For this reason, if the request _came from_ one of our connected nodes then they will _not receive foreign posts_.
-E.g., requests for posts that came from nodes will only be returned posts hosted on our server.
-Two example CURL wil be provided to highlight the difference.
+**GET /author/posts/**: returns all posts, *visible to the requesting user*, from our server _and our connected nodes_ but **only if the request came from a user that we host on our server**.
+The point here is to show that (1) we can return foreign posts in the API and (2) that we could call our own API to populate the streams on our site.
+However, if the request to this endpoint came from a Node that we are connected to, we do _not_ return foreign posts, since this creates cluttering/duplicates and potentially violates the access policies imposed by other servers.
+In short, if the request comes from our own server, it would return foreign posts, but if the request comes from a connected Node, we will only return posts hosted on our server.
+And to clarify, we have augmented it in this fashion because it is problematic for our partner servers, but also because Alex and Ruby requested that we have an andpoint that is _capable_ of returning foreign posts.
+In this way, we have found a way to make both the Teaching Assistants _and_ our partners happy, while finding still a way to utilize the foreign post nature of this endpoint.

-**GET /posts/**: returns all publicly available posts that exist on *our server only*.
+**GET /posts/**: returns all publicly available posts that exist on *our server*.
 That is, posts from other servers will *not* be shown when this endpoint is called.
 This is in coordination with the requirement, "a GET without a postfixed “postid” should return a list of all “PUBLIC” visibility posts ***on your node***"

-**GET /author/{AUTHOR_ID}/posts/**: returns all posts from AUTHOR_ID that are *visible to the currently authenticated user* that exist on *our server only*.
+**GET /author/{AUTHOR_ID}/posts/**: returns all posts from AUTHOR_ID that are *visible to the requesting user* and that exist on *our server*.
 That is, for an {AUTHOR_ID} that is *not* hosted on our server, you will *not* see their posts.

-**GET /posts/{POST_ID}/**: returns a single post *if it is visible to the currently authenticated user* and that post exists on *our server only*.
+**GET /posts/{POST_ID}/**: returns a single post *if it is visible to the requesting user* and that post exists on *our server*.
 This will not get a post that is hosted on another server.

 An example response: